jhauberg/dledger/MANUAL.md

 # dledger: manual

-This document provides a reference to the usage and inner workings of the [`dledger`](https://github.com/jhauberg/dledger) command-line interface tool.
+This document provides a reference to the usage and inner workings of the `dledger` command-line interface tool.

+Documentation is based on [dledger 0.7.0](https://github.com/jhauberg/dledger/releases/tag/0.7.0).

 ## Introduction